Primarily obsessional obsessive–compulsive disorder: Treatment

-The most effective treatment for primarily obsessional OCD appears to be cognitive-behavioral therapy (more specifically exposure and response prevention (ERP)) as well as cognitive therapy (CT) which may or may not be combined with the use of medication, such as SSRIs.
+The most effective treatment for primarily obsessional OCD appears to be cognitive-behavioral therapy (more specifically exposure and response prevention (ERP) as well as cognitive therapy (CT) which may or may not be combined with the use of medication, such as SSRIs.
 People with OCD without overt compulsions are considered by some researchers to respond less to ERP compared to others with OCD and therefore ERP can prove less successful than CT.

-Exposure and Response Prevention for Pure-O is theoretically based on the principles of classical conditioning and extinction.
-The spike (intrusive thought) often presents itself as a paramount question or disastrous scenario followed by a compulsive response of fear, worry, questioning and rumination.(e.g., WHAT IF I actually want to harm someone?
-WHAT IF I committed a sin?).
+Exposure and Response Prevention for Pure O is theoretically based on the principles of classical conditioning and extinction.
+The spike (intrusive thought) often presents itself as a paramount question or disastrous scenario followed by a compulsive response of fear, worry, questioning and rumination (e.g., "WHAT IF I actually want to harm someone?" or "WHAT IF I committed a sin?").

 On the other hand, a therapeutic response (one that will help interrupt the cycle of obsessing) is one that answers the spike (intrusive thought) in a way that leaves ambiguity.
 With a therapeutic response, the subject accepts the possibility and is willing to take the risk, of the feared outcome rather than attempt to (temporarily and repeatedly) reassure oneself that the feared occurrence will not happen.

 For example, the spike/intrusive thought would be, "Maybe I said something offensive to my boss yesterday."
 A recommended response would be, "Maybe I did.
 I'll live with the possibility and take the risk he'll fire me tomorrow."
 Although resisting the need to reassure oneself and perform compulsions will initially cause anxiety to increase, refusing to practice compulsions over an extended period of time will eventually cause anxiety around their intrusive thoughts to decrease, making them less prevalent (e.g. they will begin to occur less often), and less distressing when they do occur.
 Using this procedure, it is imperative that the distinction be made between the therapeutic response and non-therapeutic response (rumination).
 The therapeutic response does not seek to answer the question but to accept the uncertainty of the unsolved dilemma.

-Acceptance and commitment therapy (ACT) is a newer approach that also is used to treat purely obsessional OCD, as well as other mental disorders such as anxiety and clinical depression.
+Acceptance and commitment therapy (ACT) has also been used as a therapy for Pure O, with a 2023 study finding that ACT was particularly effective in reducing OCD symptoms related to intrusive thoughts.
+Evidence suggests that metacognitive therapy (MCT), another treatment for OCD, effectively reduces Pure O symptoms.

 Mindfulness-based stress reduction (MBSR) may also be helpful for breaking out of rumination and interrupting the cycle of obsessing.